Following our patio lighting ideas, we’ve also prepared a list of indoor lighting ideas for you!

 This type of lighting works well in a contrast light setting.
 It’s perfect for reading, typing or doing something at a close range.

 It puts the spotlight on the task at hand, hence the name.
-A great example of this is a high beam table lamp in a low-lit room; it’s more ideal than a high glare light all around, perfect for working on a laptop or reading.
+A great example of this Black Metal & Wood Desk Lamp.
+It’s more ideal than a high glare light all around, perfect for working on a laptop or reading.

 3. Accent lighting

 Accent lighting channels concentrated light at a focal point, setting the ambience.
 It offers a theatrical look by illuminating statement pieces and blurring plain areas.

 Use one to highlight artwork, shelves, and architectural flourishes in your home interior.